Moving to Kenya?

 If you need a visa for a longer stay in Kenya (usually for more than three months), you must obtain a work and residence permit beforehand.
 The permit will be part of your visa application.

-There are various classes for such permits, depending on your motive for coming to Kenya, as well as special passes for short-term assignees and international students.
-Unfortunately, we cannot describe all the requirements in detail, but we’ll briefly outline the most common options below.
+There are various classes for such permits, depending on your reason for coming to Kenya, as well as special passes for short-term assignees and international students.
+As it would not be possible to describe all the requirements in detail, we will briefly outline the most common options below.

-The Citizenship and Immigration Regulations were revised in summer 2012.
-Therefore, you will often find outdated references to the old classes online while the new categories are actually different now.
+Please note, the Citizenship and Immigration Regulations were revised in summer 2012.
+Therefore, you often still find outdated references to the old classes online while the new categories are actually different now:

 - Class I (formerly class E) is a permit for foreign missionaries wanting to work in Kenya.